 From late April to late May, native English bluebells carpet woodlands around UK.
 The sight of these massed flowers, ranging in color from powder blue to nearly purple in the changing light, is unforgettable and it's a spring phenomenon that is virtually unique to the UK - England alone has 15% of all the world's annual crop and half the world's bluebells are found in the UK.

 While there seem to be bluebells everywhere, some woodlands, hillsides and gardens put on especially spectacular shows this time of year.
 These ten are among my favorites.
 But be warned, they are popular with lots of people.
 So if you want to enjoy them in relative peace and want to be able to take wonderful pictures like the ones below, try to go as early or late in the day as possible and avoid weekends if you can.

 Miles of footpaths, cycle trails and bridleways crisscross the 5,000 acre Ashridge estate in the Chiltern Hills, on the Hertfordshire/Buckinghamshire borders.
-The estate's beech and oak woodlands have some of most popular bluebell walks in the country.
+The estate's beech and oak woodlands have some of most popular bluebell walks in the country, especially Dockey Wood.
 In fact, they are so popular that in 2016 the National Trust had to impose a small entrance fee during bluebell season to protect the fragile wildflowers that were being trampled by visitors.
 That small charge still applies during the two peak weekend at the end of April and beginning of May in 2019, Don't be put off by a fear of crowds.
 This is a magnificent landscape of woodlands, chalk downs and Iron Age hill forts for a fine day out about an hour northwest of of London.
 There's a waymarked three-in-one bluebell trail that visits the best areas and that can be downloaded into your smart phone.
 Watch the website for scheduled guided bluebell walks in season as well.